wechaty/docusaurus/docusaurus/docs/api/room-invitation.md

 ### roomInvitation.inviter\(\) ⇒ `Promise <Contact>`

 This method gets the inviter from the room invitation.
-Check the following example below :
+Check the following example:

 #### Example